firebase/quickstart-unity/storage/testapp/readme.md

     - Navigate to the `Assets\TestApp` folder in the `Project` window.
     - Drag the `GoogleService-Info.plist` downloaded from the Firebase console into the folder.

-      NOTE: `GoogleService-Info.plist` can be placed anywhere in the project.
+      - NOTE: `GoogleService-Info.plist` can be placed anywhere under the `Assets` folder.
   - Optional: Update the Project Bundle Identifier
     - If you did not use `com.google.firebase.unity.storage.testapp` as the project package name you will need to update the sample's Bundle